 Undoubtedly, the most complicated part of going to college is paying for it.
 But, the benefits of going through life with a degree make the troubles of college funding worth it.
 Unfortunately, the cost of attending college is determined to touch the sky and doesn’t seem to let up anytime soon.
-The average cost for an in-state college for the 2012-13 school year, without financial acid, rose 3.8% to a record of $22,261.
+The average cost for an in-state college for the latest school year, without financial acid, rose to a record of $28,261.
 Not only is tuition increasing, but all sorts of expenses, big and small, are on the rise, including residence, meals, books, and countless other expenditures that come with living a life away from home.
 But, the financial aid budget remains stagnant, leaving students (and of course their parents) to cover these additional costs themselves.
 Therefore, the college cost after scholarships and other aid rose 4.6% to an average of $16,510.
 However, the inflation rate rose just 2% over the past year—these figures just don’t match up.
 So how should one go about paying for college?
 Read on to explore your options.

 Types of College Funds

 Two main ways exist to meet college expenses: tax-advantaged investments accounts, which include Section 529 Plans and Coverdell Education Savings Accounts), and prepaid tuition plans.
 Let’s see what these options encompass.

 Tax–advantaged investment accounts are more flexible in terms of where your student will attend school and how the saved money can be used.

 - Section 529 Plan